9 OCT – 2 NOV 2013

 Gallery 9 is proud to present a new body of work by Melbourne-based painter, Mark Rodder.

-The exhibition’s title, Shoeglaze, evolved form the ‘shoegaze’ musical style and refers to the artist’s pre-occupation with his own personal interests as opposed to external topical subjects.
+The exhibition’s title, Shoeglaze, evolved form the ‘shoegaze’ musical style and refers to the artist’s pre-occupation with his own personal interests as opposed to external, topical subjects.
 In his words: “You won’t find much relating to 2013 in my pictures, or the past few decades even.”
-For Rodda, Shoegaz[ing], like navel-gazing is as a practice of introspection and reflection which precipitates the creation of artworks.
-The term, referring to the music, also recollects the music he surrounded himself with in the 1990s, at the time when he commenced his painting practice.
-Like the lyrics in this shoegaze music are often hard to decipher, as are the scenes and ambiguous themes Rodda prefers to create in his work and this reinforces his desire not to lead the viewer by the hand, but instead, allow the image have the viewer’s thoughts and ideas projected upon the work.
+For Rodda, Shoegaz[ing], like navel-gazing, is a practice of introspection and reflection which precipitates the creation of artworks.